casatwy/CTPersistance/readme.md

 CTPersistance's record does not have to be a specific object.
 Any object who conforms to `CTPersistanceRecordProtocol` can be handled by CTPersistance.

 That means you can handle any object like `UIView`、`UIViewController` with CTPersistance as long as they conforms to `CTPersistanceRecordProtocol`.
-For example you can insert a `UIView`, and the fetch the same data as a dictionary or even `UIViewController`.
+For example you can insert a `UIView`, and fetch the same data as a dictionary or even `UIViewController`.

-Though CTPersistance does not require your object to inherit from a specific model, CTPersistance provide you `CTPersistanceRecord` if you still want to inherit some model.
+Though CTPersistance does not require your object to inherit from a specific model, CTPersistance provide you `CTPersistanceRecord` if you do not want to implement the protocol.

 Insert
 ======